 We currently rely on third-party brokers and direct suppliers to source some of our miners.
 We have no assurance that business interruptions will not occur as a result of the failure by these brokers or suppliers to perform as expected, including the failure to locate acceptable or sufficient miners for our purchase.
 Many of the competitors in our industry have also been purchasing mining equipment at scale, which has caused a world-wide shortage of mining equipment and extended the corresponding delivery schedules for new miner purchases.
 We cannot ensure that our brokers or suppliers will continue to perform services to our satisfaction or on commercially reasonable terms.
 The recent increased demand for miners has also limited the supply of miners that brokers may source for us.
 Our brokers or suppliers may also decline our orders to fulfill those of our competitors, putting us at competitive harm.
 There are no assurances that any miner manufacturers will be able to keep pace with the surge in demand for mining equipment.
 Further, resource constraints or regulatory actions could also impact our ability to obtain and receive miners.
 For example, China has been experiencing power shortages, and certain of our miner suppliers have been impacted by related intermittent power outages.
 Additionally, certain companies, including Bitmain, may move their production of miners out of China and into other countries following the September 2021 blanket ban on crypto mining and transactions by Chinese regulators.
 Such power outages and production relocations could result in cancellations or delays and may negatively impact our ability to receive mining equipment on a timely basis or at all.
-If our brokers or suppliers are not able to replace such brokers or suppliers in a timely manner.
-Any delays, interruption or increased costs could have a material adverse effect on our business, prospects or operations.
+If our brokers or suppliers are not able to provide the agreed services at the level of quality and quantity we require or become unable to handle the volume of miners we seek, we may not be able to replace such brokers or suppliers in a timely manner.
+Any delays, interruption or increased costs could have a material adverse effect on